Thoughtful Artificial Intelligence (AI) Use

-Merced College supports the responsible, creative, and ethical use of Artificial Intelligence (AI) to enhance teaching, learning, and operational excellence.
+We support the responsible, creative, and ethical use of Artificial Intelligence (AI) to enhance teaching, learning, and operational excellence across Merced College.
+AI serves as a collaborative support tool that amplifies human expertise, insight, and innovation.

 AI with Purpose: A Human-Centered Guide for Education, Work, and Life (Self Enroll)

-(6–8 hours • self-paced • developed by Merced College for Merced College faculty and staff)
+6–8 hours, self-paced, no assignments, specifically developed by Merced College for Merced College faculty and staff

-This course provides a practical, people-centered introduction to artificial intelligence, equipping you to integrate AI thoughtfully across teaching, learning, and everyday work.
+This course provides a practical, people-centered introduction to artificial intelligence, equipping you to integrate AI thoughtfully across teaching, learning, and everyday work, Human Centered Principles for adopting Generative AI.
+You’ll explore:

 • Foundations of AI: Core concepts, terminology, and real-world applications.